-- Electricity – there is 230V power on board and a European plug adaptor is needed (two-pin).
+- Electricity – there is 240V power on board and a European plug adaptor is needed (two-pin) for your electricals.
 There will be a few on board but always useful to bring an extra one!
+Some cabins also have USB sockets.
 Click here for more technical details.

-- Greek Holidays – Greek Easter (19th April 2020) and Oxi Day (28th October 2020) are two holidays where many of the islands will be celebrating and shut down for business.
+- Greek Holidays – Greek Easter (May 4th-6th 2024) and Oxi Day (28th October 2024) are two holidays where many of the islands will be celebrating and shut down for business.
 This does not typically affect the yachts, however is worth noting for travel purposes.

 - Clothing – May, the first half of June can be cooler, it’s worth bringing a layer.
 July, August and September are typically very warm.
 Temperatures start to drop again in October.
 There is wet-weather clothing on board.